-A vital immune system can mean the difference between a pleasant winter (or any season of the year for that matter), and a miserable one.
-(And if I may, Spring is here, yet it feels at times that winter still hasn’t left us…) Do your part to help your body stay strong with help from these gifts from Mother Nature:
+A vital immune system can mean the difference between a pleasant winter and a miserable one.
+Do your part to help your body stay strong with help from these gifts from Mother Nature:

 The root and leaves of this purple coneflower have been used for centuries by American Indians and Europeans to boost immunity.
 Echinacea triggers the body’s white blood cells to attack unwanted invaders.
 According to research, it can significantly increase the body’s white blood cell count.
 Specifically, this herb increases the body’s count of T-cells, interferon, interleukin and immunoglobulin.

 Believe it or not, your gut is a key part of your immune system.
 And eating plenty of friendly bacteria (probiotics) helps strengthen your immunity!

 A recent study published in Postgraduate Medicine found that women who took a daily probiotic had higher levels of T-cells.
 T-cells are special white blood cells that support the immune system.
 So say “Yum!” to yogurt or get crazy for sauerkraut.
 But check the labels.
 Some yogurts offer very minimal amounts of friendly flora.
 Consider taking a quality probiotic supplement.

 3. VITAMIN C